How to Suggest Features, Report Bugs and Tracking

 2. We triage weekly → move into our backlog if actionable.

-3. Prioritized items go into our Kanban board → GitHub Issues for dev work.
+3. Prioritized items go into Plane for dev work.

-4. Shipped features get posted back in Discord so you know you made an impact.
+4. Shipped features get posted back in the community so you know you made an impact.

 2. Triage